 Instructions below picture an early Dynafit binding model, but work for most other models (check hole patterns by setting binding on paper template, some early bindings have heel unit hole patterns that may be slightly different.)

-Note that some Dynafit models with brakes such as Vertical/ST/FT and Radical may require removal of brakes to facilitate mounting.
+Note that some Dynafit models with brakes, such as Vertical/ST/FT and Radical, may require removal of brakes to facilitate mounting.
 Instructions for brake removal are here.
 That said, starting in late 2012 the Dynafit Radical FT and ST models have brakes that are NOT user removable, other later models also do not have removable brakes.
-For easier access to mounting screws, with most tech bindings you can remove the remove the heel housing from the heel plate, though doing so is not necessary if you have the right tooling (torx 2.0 driver, with skinny section about 3 inches long to fit between brake and heel housing.)
+For easier access to mounting screws, with most tech bindings you can remove the remove the heel housing from the heel plate, though doing so is often not necessary if you have the right tooling (torx 2.0 or posidrive driver, with skinny section about 3 inches long to fit between brake and heel housing.)

 Warning: These instructions are based on using a paper template you will download and print, please verify scale of printing by comparing template to actual physical binding — before drilling holes in ski.

 The keys to success in home mounting bindings are careful measurement, moving slow, and using the paper template and your boots as a substitute for the mechanical jig used by ski shops.
 Also, IMPORTANT: if you’re new to ski work slow down and do a practice mount on a pair of dumpster skis or a 2×4.